Jewelry Photography: How to Take Pictures of Jewelry

 Your camera’s settings will make a huge difference in how your final photos turn out.
 You want to have at least one photo with full focus on the entire piece, instead of focusing on only one part.
 If you’re using a camera you can adjust manually, make sure your aperture is set to f/10 or higher, and your ISO is set as low as possible, like ISO 100.

-A high aperture and low ISO will help make sure your photos are sharp and detailed so they can see exactly what they’re getting (this is also important for earning their trust!).
+A high aperture and low ISO will help make sure your photos are sharp and detailed so customers can see exactly what they’re getting (this is also important for earning their trust).

 camera setting product photography